 - Lead investor is Deepbridge Capital

-- Key pre-clinical data on lead peptide JEL3108 a pivotal step in therapeutic development and progression to clinical testing
+- Key pre-clinical data on lead peptide JEL0305, a pivotal step in therapeutic development and progression to clinical testing

 Greater Manchester, UK – 14 Dec 2022 – Today, Carocell Bio, the anti-inflammation therapeutics company, announced that it has received USD $500,000 (£404,000) in further funding from Deepbridge Capital, an investment firm focused on life sciences, disruptive technologies and renewable energy.
-The funds will support pivotal pre-clinical testing data for Carocell Bio’s lead anti-inflammatory peptide JEL3108.
-The candidate peptide-based treatment provides an innovative approach to preventing scar formation after surgery through an anti-inflammatory MAP kinase-inhibiting mechanism, and can also be potentially used to treat severe burns and chronic skin conditions such as atopic dermatitis.
+The funds will support pivotal pre-clinical testing data for Carocell Bio’s lead anti-inflammatory peptide JEL0305.
+The candidate peptide-based treatment provides an innovative approach to safer topical treatment for atopic dermatitis that could also prevent the recurrence of AD and possibly delay ageing of the skin.

 Carocell Bio’s CEO, Dr Mike Davies, said:

-Earlier this year, Carocell Bio recently received approval from the UK’s Health Research Authority (HRA) to test lead candidate proprietary peptide JEL3108 in human burns and reconstructive surgery tissue samples.
+Earlier this year, Carocell Bio recently received approval from the UK’s Health Research Authority (HRA) to test lead candidate proprietary peptide in human atopic dermatitis, burns and reconstructive surgery tissue samples.
 The company is currently focused on the effective topical application of its proprietary peptides through a nanoparticle-based system.
-Its clinical collaboration is with world-leading surgeon and researcher Professor Fadi Issa, Associate Professor of Burns and Plastic Surgery at the University of Oxford and Consultant Plastic Surgeon, Buckinghamshire Healthcare NHS Trust.
+Its clinical collaboration is with world-leading anti-inflammatory researcher, Professor Anne Dickinson of Newcastle University.

 Deepbridge Capital’s Investment Manager, Ben Carter, added: